Smart Home Insurance Discounts: Save Money with Technology

 What smart home devices give the biggest home insurance discount?

-Water leak detectors (especially those with automatic shutoff valves) and fully monitored security systems typically offer the greatest insurance savings — often 10–20% off relevant portions of your premium.
-Bundling multiple qualifying devices such as video doorbells, smart smoke detectors, and smart locks together can unlock even larger combined discounts than a single device.
+Water leak detectors with automatic shutoff valves and fully monitored security systems typically offer the greatest insurance savings, often 10-20% off relevant portions of your premium.
+Bundling multiple qualifying devices like video doorbells, smart smoke detectors, and smart locks together can unlock even larger combined discounts.
+A comprehensive professionally monitored smart home package can reach the maximum 20% discount with many top carriers.

 Does a Ring doorbell lower home insurance?

 Yes, in many cases.
-Ring doorbells and similar video doorbells are typically considered part of a qualifying home security setup, and many insurers include them when calculating security system discounts.
-The savings are usually highest when the Ring device is paired with a broader monitored security system rather than used as a standalone device.
+Ring doorbells and similar video doorbells are typically considered part of a qualifying home security setup, and many insurers fold them into theft-protection or security system discount tiers.
+Hippo even has a direct integration with Ring for Lennar homeowners that can unlock additional smart home discounts when accounts are linked.
+The savings are usually highest when the Ring device is paired with a broader monitored security system.

 How do I claim a smart home discount from my insurance company?

-Discounts are rarely automatic — you need to contact your insurer directly.
-Gather documentation such as purchase receipts, installation photos, app screenshots showing the device is active, and any professional monitoring certificates.
-Submit these to your carrier either through their online portal or via your agent, and request the discount be applied to your current policy or at your next renewal.
+Most discounts are not automatic, so you need to contact your insurer directly with documentation like purchase receipts, installation photos, app screenshots showing the device is active, and any professional monitoring certificates.
+Submit these through your carrier's online portal or via your agent, and request the discount be applied to your current policy or next renewal.
+USAA's Connected Home Program is a notable exception where the up-to-8% discount applies automatically the day after your devices share data.

 Do smart thermostats qualify for home insurance discounts?

-Some insurers, including Chubb and Cincinnati Insurance, offer discounts for smart thermostats because they help prevent pipe freezes and detect dangerous temperature drops or overheating that could lead to costly claims.
-However, not all carriers include thermostats — always confirm with your specific insurer which devices are eligible in your state.
+Some insurers, including Chubb and Cincinnati Insurance, offer discounts for smart thermostats because they help prevent pipe freezes and detect dangerous temperature drops that could lead to costly claims.
+The typical discount is small (around 1-3%), but with the average frozen-pipe claim costing roughly $27,000, the prevention value is significant.
+Not all carriers include thermostats in their programs, so always confirm with your specific insurer.

 How much can smart home devices realistically save me on insurance?

 Most homeowners with qualifying devices can expect to save between 5% and 20% on their annual home insurance premium, depending on the insurer, the devices installed, and whether professional monitoring is in place.
-On a $2,000 annual premium, that translates to $100–$400 per year in savings, and in many cases the devices pay for themselves in under two years when combined with avoided claims.
+On a $2,966 average annual premium, that translates to roughly $148-$593 per year in savings.
+In many cases the devices pay for themselves in under two years when combined with the value of avoided claims.

 Compare Home Insurance Plans in Ohio